bookpanda/pdf-2-brainrot/README.md

 - python 3.12
 - poetry
-- Prettier VSCode extension (also set format on save)
+- `Black Formatter` VSCode extension (also set format on save, and set as default formatter for python in `settings.json`)

 ## Setup